Flowing Well Park is closed to the public (effective May 2020) to undergo planned improvements.

 Thanks to the Clay Township Impact Program, Carmel Clay Parks & Recreation is helping the community by updating and enhancing its parks to become more accessible, safer and available year-round.

 Planning stages are complete and construction has begun.
-The park will remain closed through the duration of the project with a projected opening in January 2021.
+The park will remain closed through the duration of the project with a projected opening in Spring 2021.
 The projected budget for this park’s upgrades is $1.9m.
 Upgrades are set to include:

 To provide your feedback on this park’s upgrades, please scroll down and fill out the Reimagining Parks Feedback Form.